Medical Specialty

 3.6 7.2 3.1 7.6

-Average Step 1 and Step 2 Scores for Neurology
+Average Step 2 Scores for Neurology

 How long is a residency in neurology?
 What is the lifestyle like for a neurology resident?